ncatlab/nlab-content/pages/4510.md

 Original articles include

-* [[Saunders MacLane]], _Group Extensions by primary abelian groups_, ransactions of the American Mathematical Society Vol. 95, No. 1 (Apr., 1960), pp. 1-16 ([JSTOR]( http://www.jstor.org/stable/1993327))
+* [[Saunders MacLane]], _Group Extensions by primary abelian groups_, Transactions of the American Mathematical Society Vol. 95, No. 1 (Apr., 1960), pp. 1-16 ([JSTOR]( http://www.jstor.org/stable/1993327))

 See also